onelocalorg/ONE-mobile/README.md

 ### Get .env file

-You will need a `.env` file which contains the keys defined in `.env.template.local`.
-This can be obtained by talking to one of the lead devs.
+Obtain a copy of the `.env.development.local` file from one of the lead devs.

 ## Step 2: Start the Metro Server